Well…I liked that a lot more than I thought I might. *various spoilers follow from this point*

 There’s so much more to the story that I’m leaving out, but I don’t want to completely spoil everything.
 There is a loose connection to Godzilla where M.U.T.O’s are mentioned (the same term is used in the earlier film) and a post-credit scene (that I completely missed) sees two characters informed of the existence of other giant monsters besides King Kong (which is apparently the lead in to Kong and Godzilla squaring off in three years time, still not sure how I feel about that by the way).

-My one complaint with the film is that there were a few too many characters to keep track of.
+My one complaint with the film is that there were too many characters to keep track of.
 I understand why this is (as most of these side characters end up dead), but as a result most of the people we meet aren’t as fleshed out as they might have been with a slightly smaller ensemble.

 Favorite moments include: